Zafar Anjum is a writer, publisher, filmmaker and communications specialist who lives in Singapore.

 He is the founder-editor of Kitaab, an online journal as well as a publishing company dedicated to promoting Asian writing in English.
 In the same spirit, he has also mentored Singapore’s gifted students under the Ministry of Education’s Creative Arts Programme (CAP).

 Zafar also makes short films and documentaries and has so far scripted two feature films (one of them was commissioned).
 He is a member of the Screenwriters Association (Singapore).

 In 2015, he founded Filmwallas.com, a platform for collaborative filmmakers.
 Starting off with the blessings of some of Bollywood’s finest filmmakers and actors such as Prakash Jha, Nagesh Kukunoor and Ashish Vidyarthi, Filmwallas seeks to converge Talent, Technology and Storytelling expertise to create engaging high quality videos for brands and corporates.
 Since then, Filmwallas has produced and co-produced scores of short films and corporate films for brands as varied as Amazon, Oracle, Cognizant, R&B, Mastercard and Motul, among others.

 One of his short films, The Sacrifice, was released on Disney+Hotstar in 2020.
-His first feature length film, The Singapore Vignettes, a collection of three short films set in Singapore, is up for release soon.
+His first feature length film, The Singapore Vignettes, a collection of three short films set in Singapore, was released globally in 2021 on MX Player.

 Zafar is represented by the Jacaranda Literary Agency.